sanic-org/sanic/guide/content/en/guide/basics/request.md

     Most of the time you will want to use the `.get()` method to access the first element and not a list.
 If you do want a list of all items, you can use `.getlist()`.

 ## Current request getter

 Sometimes you may find that you need access to the current request in your application in a location where it is not accessible.
 A typical example might be in a `logging` format.
 You can use `Request.get_current()` to fetch the current request (if any).

+Remember, the request object is confined to the single [`asyncio.Task`](https://docs.python.org/3/library/asyncio-task.html#asyncio.Task) that is running the handler.
+If you are not in that task, there is no request object.

 ```python
 import logging